Typically, a music major will say things like:

-- A “family” atmosphere.
-Our fraternities, our music education (MENC) student chapter, and ensembles (large and small) help younger students feel like they belong to a caring community.
+- A family atmosphere.
+Our fraternities, our music education (NAfME) student chapter, and ensembles (large and small) help younger students feel like they belong to a caring community.
 New students soon feel comfortable in this environment which then allows them make the most of their musical and educational experience.

-Therefore, those who graduate with a Bachelor of Arts in music degree have many options.
+Bachelor of Arts or Bachelor of Science in Music: Students who graduate with a Bachelor of Arts or Bachelor of Science in Music have many options.
 Some go on to teach music (in private studios or in public/private schools).
-Some choose to use the bachelor’s degree to go into the music business, studio recording, or arts management.
+Some choose to use the bachelor's degree to go into the music business, studio recording, or arts management.
 Finally, some go on to non-music careers like medicine, law, or business.
 The fact is that a Bachelor of Arts can lead to many different career paths.

 Contact information for music department faculty is available on the music department website.
 You may also call the Department of Music at 931-221-7818.
 Our faculty members are very generous with their time and are always interested in helping students find the path that is right for them.

 There are scholarships for entering students which can range from $500 to $3000 or more (per year), depending on student’s musical ability and departmental needs.
 For more information on how to audition for a scholarship, please see the following web page: http://www.apsu.edu/music/auditions.